 California Adventure: CARS LAND

-- Flo’s V8 Cafe – You can order dairy-free hamburgers, vegan Impossible burgers, chicken tenders, and fries at this diner.
+- Flo’s V8 Cafe – You can order dairy-free hamburgers, vegan Impossible burgers, turkey club sandwiches, chicken tenders, and fries at this diner.

 California Adventure: PACIFIC WHARF

 - Cocina Cucamonga Mexican Grill – Their milk allergy menu includes a whole array of tacos, along with a dairy-free crema topping and their seasoned rice and beans.